-COURSE SYLLABUS Research Methods: Design, Implementation and Analysis, 7.5 credits Research Methods: Design, Implementation and Analysis, 7.5 högskolepoäng Course Code: JRMK14 Education Cycle: First-cycle level Confirmed: Jan 27, 2025 Disciplinary domain: Technology (30%) and Social sciences (70%) Valid From: Sep 01, 2025 Subject group: Business Administration Specialised in: G1F First cycle, has less than 60 credits in first-cycle course/s as entry requirements Main field of study: Business Administration Intended Learning Outcomes (ILO) On completion of the course the student will be able to: Knowledge and understanding 1.
-Explain the epistemological views on creating new knowledge.
-2. Differentiate between different research methods and theoretical frameworks.
-Skills and abilities 3.
-Use theory and empirical research to formulate relevant research questions.
-4. Independently design, implement, and analyze qualitative and quantitative scientific research.
-5. Demonstrate the skills needed to collect empirical material, write academically, and develop a scientific report.
-6. Use tools and apply a systematic approach to the literature search.
+COURSE SYLLABUS Research Methods for Sustainable Enterprise Development, 7.5 credits Research Methods for Sustainable Enterprise Development, 7.5 högskolepoäng Course Code: JRSK16 Education Cycle: First-cycle level Confirmed: Jan 27, 2025 Disciplinary domain: Social sciences Valid From: Aug 31, 2026 Subject group: Business Administration Specialised in: G1F First cycle, has less than 60 credits in first-cycle course/s as entry requirements Main field of study: Business Administration Intended Learning Outcomes (ILO) On completion of the course the student will be able to: Knowledge and understanding - 1.
+Explain the epistemological views on creating new knowledge. - 2.
+Differentiate between different research methods and theoretical frameworks.
+Skills and abilities - 3.
+Use theory and empirical research to formulate relevant research questions. - 4.
+Independently design, implement, and analyze qualitative and quantitative scientific research. - 5.
+Demonstrate the skills needed to collect empirical material, write academically, and develop a scientific report. - 6.
+Use tools and apply a systematic approach to the literature search.
 Judgment and approach 7.
 Assess and critically evaluate science, ethics in research, research limitations, and future possibilities.
-Content The relevance of conducting scientific research is imperative for our understanding of phenomena, issues and problems which are around us.
-Therefore, it is of importance that students understand how to conduct, design, implement, analyze and interpret research with a scientific and systematic approach.
-Specifically, the course will help students to understand, the philosophical roots underpinning research such as the epistemological basis for generating scientific knowledge and the demarcation between science and pseudoscience.
-Furthermore, the course provides students an opportunity to discuss approaches for searching relevant literature in order to form sound empirical and theoretical understanding of the phenomenon being investigated.
-The course also covers aspects of crafting research reports, understanding the research process, advice on how to write a thesis, and how to begin problematizing and formulating a purpose for a research project and its relevance for practice.
-A number of research methodologies are introduced which will help students to determine an appropriate data collection strategy.
-Included (among other topics) are sampling issues, case study research, surveys, interviews and experiments.
-Finally, methods for analyzing and presenting your data, such as inferential statistics, and qualitative/quantitative content analysis are presented.
+Content The course will help students understand how to conduct, design, implement, analyze and interpret research with a scientific and systematic approach, considering inter-disciplinary approaches.
+The course helps students to comprehend the philosophical roots underpinning research, such as the epistemological basis for generating scientific knowledge and the demarcation between science and pseudoscience.
+Furthermore, the course allows students to discuss approaches for searching relevant literature to form a sound empirical and theoretical understanding of the phenomenon being investigated.
+The course covers aspects of crafting research reports, understanding the research process, advice on how to write a thesis, and how to begin problematizing and formulating a purpose for a research project.
+A number of research methodologies are introduced, which will help students determine an appropriate data collection and data analysis strategy.
+Included (among other topics) are sampling issues, case study research, surveys, interviews, and participatory observation.
+Finally, methods for analyzing and presenting data, such as multivariate analysis, thematic analysis and content analysis are presented.
 Connection to Research and Practice Research methods cover both the theoretical and practical side of the topic, focusing on understanding and evaluating theoretical frameworks and their applications through empirical material.
 For instance, the course draws on multiple research focus areas at JIBS and provides students with an opportunity to develop theoretical models and empirically explore them through quantitative and qualitative methods.
 The course is also based on a research project where students collect primary data and present their findings and analysis in the final group seminar.
+Sustainability is an important research topic at MMTC and CeFEO.
+The course helps students to empirically explore a framework through scientific methods in the group project assignment.
 Type of instruction Lectures, seminars, student presentations, and individual written examination.
 Language of instruction is in English.

 Entry requirements

-General Entry requirement and passed courses of 30 credits in Business Administration and/or Economics (or the equivalent).
+General entry requirements and passed courses of 30 credits in Business Administration and/or Economics (or the equivalent).
 Proof of English proficiency is required.

 Examination and grades

 The course is graded A, B, C, D, E, FX or F.

-Course project assignment (ILOs: 1-7) representing 3.5 credits Individual written examination (ILOs: 1-7) representing 4 credits All parts of the compulsory examination in the course must be passed with a passing grade (A-E) before a final grade can be set.
+Group project assignment (ILOs 1-7) representing 3.5 credits Individual written examination (ILOs 1-7) representing 4 credits All parts of the compulsory examination in the course must be passed with a passing grade (A-E) before a final grade can be set.
 The final grade of the course is determined by the sum total of points for all parts of the examination in the course (0-100 points).
 Grades are set in accordance with JIBS grading policy.
 Registration of examination: